Eating Well with Balance and Dizziness Disorders

 Some people may have higher levels of microbes in their guts that turn foods containing nitrates into nitric oxide by-products.
-These by-products may trigger migraine.
+These by-products may trigger vestibular migraine.
 Foods containing nitrites may have a similar effect.
-Foods rich in nitrates/nitrites include chocolate, wine and cured meats.
+Foods rich in nitrates/nitrites include chocolate, wine, and cured meats.

-The artificial sweetener aspartame has an adverse effect on the inner ear in some individuals, causing symptoms including nausea, headache, vertigo, tinnitus and hearing loss.
+The artificial sweetener aspartame has an adverse effect on the inner ear in some individuals, causing symptoms including nausea, headache, vertigo (spinning sensation), tinnitus, and hearing loss.
 The symptoms are reversible when aspartame is no longer consumed.
 In Canada, aspartame is marketed under the brand names Equal® and Nutrasweet®.

 - Monosodium glutamate (MSG)

 Some people have headaches and dizziness after eating food that has the flavour enhancer MSG added as an ingredient.
 It is used in many canned foods – read labels if you are sensitive.
 MSG is also stereotypically associated with food in Asian restaurants.